-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 Also, bear in mind this city wasn't buried in the jungle.

 The whole landscape was completely cleared and filled with rice fields, while temples and palaces were covered in gold.
 Fletcher cites Ta Prohm, which was built in the late 12th and early 13th centuries, as an example.

 "We know from an inscription there that its working staff was 12,640 people," he says.